-During the course of Suharto's New Order, economic development added many new jobs to Indonesia's job market, thereby pushing down the country's unemployment rate.
-Particularly the industry and services sectors saw major increases in its employment shares towards national employment, at the expense of the agriculture sector.
-In the 1980s around 55 percent of Indonesia's working population was concentrated in the agricultural sector but recently this number has been reduced to 40 percent.
+During the course of Suharto's New Order, economic development added many new jobs to Indonesia's economy, thus pushing down the nation's unemployment rate.
+Especially the industry and services sectors experienced major increases in its employment shares towards national employment, at the expense of the agriculture sector.
+Whereas in the 1980s around 55 percent of Indonesia's working population was concentrated in the agricultural sector, recently this figure has declined to 40 percent.

 With around 255 million people, Indonesia is the fourth most populous country in the world (after China, India and the United States).
 Moreover, the country has a young population as around half of the total population is below the age of 30 years.
-Combined, these two features imply that Indonesia currently contains a large labor force; one that will grow larger in the foreseeable future.
+Combined, these two features imply that Indonesia currently contains a large labor force; one that will grow larger in the foreseeable future, stressing the need for job creation in Southeast Asia's largest economy.

 Source: Statistics Indonesia